Prenatal Care at Sanford Health

 Pregnancy Support Team

-In addition to your provider (OB/GYN, certified nurse-midwife, or family medicine), you have more support options at Sanford Health:
+In addition to your provider (OB/GYN provider, family medicine provider, or certified nurse-midwife), you have options for more support at Sanford Health:

 - Pregnancy Navigator.
 Visit one-on-one with a pregnancy navigator, also called a pregnancy consultant or pregnancy support coach.
 Pregnancy navigators are registered nurses with special training in educating expectant mothers.
 They can help you design your health plan, answer questions throughout your pregnancy and prepare you for labor and delivery – during video visits or in-person appointments.
 Learn more about this service on My Sanford Chart.
 To learn more about pregnancy navigators, contact Sanford Women’s: